fly-apps/openresty-basic/readme.md

 Now that your Dockerfile is ready, you need to create the `default.conf` file before you can deploy your application to Fly.

 ### Setting up the Nginx Configuration
-Before you add rate limiting and Redis to your Nginx configuration, you can start with a simple reverse proxy configuration.
+Before you add rate limiting and Redis to your Nginx configuration, start with a simple reverse proxy configuration.

 To set up your reverse proxy, create a `default.conf` file in your root directory and add the following: